Sjhunt93/IAP-2019-2020/Tutorials/Part 2/14 - Files and String Manipulation.md

 Continuing on from the previous exercise, adapt your solution so that you first write the contents of the **"exercise1.txt"** file before trying to read it.
 Some suggested steps to achieve this are as follows. *Note your solution to exercise 2 should go after the code your write specifically for this exercise.*

 1. Open file for writing
-2. Write a suitable number of note numbers to this file
+2. Write at least 2 note numbers to this file
 3. Close file
 4. Solution to exercise 2.